Fosowl/SoundGan/README.md

 ### Contributing
 Feel free to fork the repository and open a pull request for any enhancements or bug fixes!

-Inspired by the desire to explore GANs and MLOps principles.
-Built as a demo project to combine sound generation and automation.

 ### License
 This project is licensed under the MIT License.
 See the LICENSE file for details.